tarwn/lessthandot-hugo/blogs/content/posts/2010-03-19-silverlight-spinner.md

   </h3>

   <p>
-    Next, we&#8217;re going to need a bunch more rectangles.
+    Next, we're going to need a bunch more rectangles.
 16 all together, but start with 2.
-What we&#8217;re going to do is create a quick and dirty beveled glass effect.
+What we're going to do is create a quick and dirty beveled glass effect.
 The first rectangle we will give a light gray stroke and a radial gradient.
-The gradient you&#8217;ll want to toy around with, the goal is to get translucent white along the left and top edges that fades into full opacity.
+The gradient you'll want to toy around with, the goal is to get translucent white along the left and top edges that fades into full opacity.
 Use the Gradient Tool to manipulate how the gradient is applied.<br />

     <center>
       <a href="http://ringdev.com.web10.reliabledomainspace.com/SpinnerTutorial/Spinner8.PNG"><img src="http://ringdev.com.web10.reliabledomainspace.com/SpinnerTutorial/thSpinner8.PNG" border=0 /></a>